DarwinBaker/AdvancementsTracker/README.md

 ## How It Works

-The tracker refreshes every time Minecraft saves.
-This is when it autosaves every 5 minutes, but can also be manually triggered by simply pausing and unpausing the game.
-(Think of Escape like a split key for the tracker).
+Due to its unintrusive nature, the tracker only refreshes whenever Minecraft saves.
+This can be when it autosaves every 5 minutes, but a save can also be manually triggered by simply pausing and unpausing the game.
+(Think of *Escape* like a split key for the tracker).
 When Minecraft saves it writes all of your completed advancements and partial completion criteria to a JSON file.
 This program reads that file at configurable intervals.
 The only privilege given to the tracker is `FileAccess.Read`, so there should be absolutely no possibility of file corruption.
 Also, `FileShare.ReadWrite` is used while parsing the file so as not to inturrupt Minecraft if it happens to save during a refresh.

 ## Speedrun Legality